niklausgerber/Rapid-Bootstrap-V3/README.md

 	Location: Bern, Switzerland

 ### Licences
-«Rapid Bootstrap» by Niklaus Gerber is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+«Rapid Bootstrap V3» by Niklaus Gerber is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
 Based on a work at github.com.

 ### Download, Fork, Commit.